Employee Benefits Package Template

 Build a Group Benefits Package Using This Template

 One of the better aspects of being employed is having access to company-sponsored employee benefits.
 However, this information can be difficult to communicate without a clear document.
-An employee benefits package template is a useful way to display group benefits information for educating employees about the benefits offered to them, and marketing a competitive benefits package to future candidates.
+An employee benefits package template is an effective tool used to educate employees about offered benefits.
+Firms also use it to market to future candidates by highlighting their competitive benefits package.

-In order to make employee benefits more comprehensive, employers often input plan details into an employee benefits package template.
-This document essentially lists all the benefits offered to employees, so they can compare one plan to another or one employer’s benefits to another’s.
-This is useful during open enrollment periods, on boarding and recruitment, and when developing an annual statement of benefits for the coming year.
+To make employee benefits more comprehensive, employers often input plan details into an employee benefits package template.
+This document essentially lists all the benefits offered to employees so that they can compare one plan to another or one employer’s benefits to another’s.
+It is useful during open enrollment periods, onboarding and recruitment, and when developing an annual statement of benefits for the coming year.

 An employee benefits package template isn’t difficult to create.
-Use the following as a guide to developing a standard employee benefits package template for displaying employee benefit plan information for employees.
+Use the following as a guide to developing a standard employee benefits package template.

-- The name of all benefits and plan administrators
+- A full list of benefits and names of the plan administrators

-- The payroll deduction (pre-tax cost) and frequency
+- The payroll deduction amount (pre-tax cost) and frequency of deductions

-- The annual out of pocket deductible (for employee, employee and spouse, employee and family)
+- The annual out-of-pocket deductible (for the employee only, the employee and spouse, or the employee and family)

-- Eligibility for coverage (full-time vs. part-time, days of service, etc.)
+- Eligibility for coverage (e.g., full-time vs. part-time, days of service, etc.)